cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 #### Immediate

 * Bug: When uploading images via "Add Media" from post editor, resized images do not upload
+* Bug: Settings defaults do not work (I am waiting for a CF update to address this)
 * Significant testing in various environments

 #### Medium-Term

 * Add ability to store files in private buckets
 * Add ability to password-protect content, time-expiring URLs and relevant tracking/statistics
-* Add various shortcodes & hooks
+* Add shortcodes & hooks?

 #### Long-Term